Runarok/Runarok.github.io/README.md

 ---

-## Note:
-*I occasionally draw inspiration from various sources online to enhance my projects.
+> *I occasionally draw inspiration from various sources online to enhance my projects.
 I'm always ready to remove any content that may seem like I copied code, although I assure you I never did.*

----